kdw2060/hassio-addons/hass-addon-calendar/README.md

 # HASS Calendar Addon

-This add-on can be used to load caldav and google calendar data and makes future calendar events available as sensordata in Home Assistant.
+This add-on can be used to load baikal, generic caldav and google calendar data and makes future calendar events available as sensordata in Home Assistant.

 There's one sensor per calendar, the sensor state equals the number of future events in your calendar and the data attribute of the sensor contains the events information.